fastats/learning/performance/2017_06_performance_basics/readme.md

 - the original loops are no longer iterating linearly - the final terms in the for-loops have changed from `x++` to `x+=b`, as we are striding over the size of the block.
 - the new loops then iterate across these strided blocks linearly, thereby reducing cache misses, and reusing items already in the caches.

+An additional advantage of Loop Tiling / Loop Blocking is that it facilitates parallelism across CPU cores, because each tile can be processed separately.

 Timing this Cache-optimised algorithm gives us this: